9RP6/Dog-breed-classifier/README.md

-# Dog Breed Classifier in PyTorch
-This is a repo for the Dog Breed Classifier Project

-It is implemented by using PyTorch library.

 ## Project Overview

 In this project, you will learn how to build a pipeline that  can be used within a web or mobile app to process real-world,  user-supplied images.
 Given an image of a dog, your algorithm will  identify an estimate of the canine’s breed.
 If supplied an image of a  human, the code will identify the resembling dog breed.